 Are You Getting Enough Light?
 Here’s An Easy Fix

-Plants that do not have enough light will put most of their energy into growing vertically, in search of more light – making them tall, stringy, and not very good for eating.
+One sign that your plant is not getting enough light is if it is tall, stringy, leggy, and not very good for eating.
+This happens because it puts most of their energy into growing vertically, in search of more light.
 Plants that have ample light will put more energy into producing bushy foliage in order to absorb all that light.
 Making them much better for eating!

-Many of us simply don’t have enough natural light to keep plants happy, and some form of light-supplement will be necessary.
+Many of us simply don’t have enough natural light to keep plants happy, and some form of the light supplement will be necessary.
 We recommend the following:

 - A simple lamp to hold it in place.
 Something like the below is nice because you can easily adjust the height as your plant grows.
 This should not cost you more than $15-20.

 - A timer could be a good idea as well, in order to turn the lamp on/off each day.
 We recommend 12-14 hours per day.

 For around $40 you can get an LED bulb, a lamp to hold it, and a timer to turn it on and off each day.
 Be careful that the light is always at least a few inches away from the foliage of your plant.
 LED lights are ‘energy efficient’ because unlike incandescent globes they don’t waste much energy as heat, but they will still produce some.
 Having the light too close to your plant will cause the leaves to burn, and for very young plants the excess heat may even be fatal!